denten-books/plain-text/1-metaphor.md

 > thus disorganized, language will be dead to all the nobler purposes of human
 > intercourse [@shelley_essays_1840].

-In this, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000; @billig_metaphor_2005].
+In highlighting the continually regenerative power of the poetic metaphor, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
+@billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is understood literally.
-They create connections that with time become habituated and invisible to their users.
-In other words, taken for literal truth, the metaphor loses its quality of mediation of ferrying across.
-For example, for many readers the idea of a "dead metaphor" itself may no longer evoke death.
+They create connections that with time become habituated and invisible.
+Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] For example, for many readers the idea of a "dead metaphor" itself no longer evokes death.
+The metaphor withers: once a connotation is lost it mo comes a denotative, statement lacking any exploratory or explanatory potential, a commonplace.
-Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations that accompany the end of biological life.[^ln1-dead] The metaphor withers once connotation is lost.
-What was once a novel explanatory connection between two domains becomes the denotative, in the ordinary sense---a platitude.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
-In their most generative form, metaphors actively produce new meaning.
+In their most generative form, metaphors produce new meaning actively.
 The creative juxtaposition between two as before unrelated conceptual domains brings new aspects of experience to light.
-But with time, the poetic metaphor degrades into a tired cliché.
+With time, the poetic metaphor degrades into a tired cliché.
 It no longer "perpetuates understanding."
-It dies in a sense of becoming a mere shortcut to understanding.
+It dies in a sense of becoming an instrumental shortcut.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connections between domains, but merely reinforces existing ones.
-Vilem Flusser put it another way, in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].
+Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

-Lakoff famously took exception with the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
+Lakoff famously took exception to the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated can play a vital part in structuring everyday experience.
 He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
-Grasping in this case is used as a synonym to "understanding."
-It indicates a transference of properties between physical action (grasping) and mental action (understanding).
-Despite being a cliché, the metaphor is alive in a sense, Lakoff argues, because it continues to perform a function, naming a mental activity that we would otherwise find difficult to explain with precision.
+Grasping, in this case, is used as a synonym to "understanding."
+It indicates a transference of properties between physical (grasping) and mental (understanding) realms.
+Despite being commonplace, the metaphor is alive, Lakoff argued, because it continues to perform a function, naming a mental activity that we would otherwise find difficult to explain with precision.
-Such a metaphor is less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely.
+Such a metaphor is less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely [@lakoff_death_1987].
 The metaphor dies in the sense of being overused, but it dies also in another sense for not being used at all.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
-The foot was used in a typographical flourish to decorate centuries-old family-tree diagrams.
+The foot was historically used in a typographical flourish to decorate family-tree diagrams.
 In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
 We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
 By contrast, the *pied de grue* contained within the English *pedigree* is no longer accessible to the average speaker.
-In the first case the metaphor is merely tired, where it is completely dead in the other.
-All habituated metaphors like "grasping" and "pedigree" lose their symbolic connotations in use.
+Most do not know what it means.
+In the first case the metaphor is merely tired from frequent use, where it is completely dead in the other.
+All habituated metaphors like "grasping" and "pedigree" lose a measure of their symbolic connotation with time.
 But unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
+One may reflect upon it with little effort: a bath time thought.
 The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot in the English "pedigree" has stopped generating new metaphors.
-The conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
+The conventional notion of dead metaphors does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987;
 @muller_metaphors_2008].
-The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
-At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
-Furthermore, we might add that a wholly unmotivated metaphor does no work at all.
+The metaphor sometimes "dies" but continues to connect two disparate domains, is the case with grasping ideas.
+At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

+Furthermore, I might add that a wholly unmotivated metaphor does not live at all.
 Thus the Mad Hatter poses his famous nonsensical riddle in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
 The complete dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln1-carroll] No domain mapping happens between ravens and writing desks.
 Not having been born, the metaphor dies in yet another sense.

-With these comments on broken and dead metaphors in mind, we may ask: To what extent does the interface metaphor live or die by the above definitions?
+With these comments on broken and dead metaphors in mind, I return to the kind of metaphors we have been discussing earlier in the chapter, the kind found on the computer screens.
+To what extent does the interface metaphor live or die by the above definitions?

 When discarding a document into a trash bin, in our recurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
 The icon should work similarly to the object it purports to simulate.
 Instead, the *idea* of discarding something substitutes for the *material reality* of the corresponding action.
-The concept blends not with another conceptual domain but with the material affordances of the target medium.
-Such material affordances---our ability to actually discard data, for example---stand in an arbitrary relationship to the source domain.
-Simply put, we expect the thing to be deleted, but it is not.
-This incongruence breaks Lakoff's Invariance Principle.
-Whatever structural changes we expect to happen in the source domain do not carry over to the target.
+The concept (of discarding something physical) blends not with another conceptual domain (erasing data) but with the contingent material affordances of the target medium (solid state storage).
+Such material affordances---our ability to actually erase data, for example---stand in an arbitrary relationship to the depicted figure.
+We expect the thing to be deleted, but it is not.
+That trash can empties, but we have no way to verify if the transference of properties happened properly or not.
+This incongruence, a breakdown of trust in domain transference, violates Lakoff's Invariance Principle, which, if you would recall, describes the projection of structure form the source domain "in a way that is consistent with the inherent structure of target domain" [@lakoff_contemporary_1998, 215] Whatever structural changes we expect to happen in the source domain do not carry over to the target.
 The metaphor breaks almost as badly as the transference between desks and ravens.
 The appearance of taking out the trash without the corresponding erasure of data becomes a dead metaphor even under Lakoff's strict definitions.
 As was the case with the "crane's foot" in the English "pedigree," the user of the simulated document dustbin is missing one part of the metaphor equation.
-Where in the case of "pedigree" English speakers fail to grasp the source or the tenor of the metaphoric substitution, the case of the virtual dustbin is missing the target, or the vehicle of the action.
+Where with "pedigrees" English speakers fail to grasp the source or the tenor of metaphoric substitution, the virtual dustbin is missing the target, or the vehicle of the action.
 Discarding a document into the virtual trash bin does not in fact correspond to a similar action in the target domain of the storage medium.
-In either case, in failing to achieve the full transference between source and target domains the metaphor ceases to function properly, by definition [@lakoff_death_1987].
+In either case, in failing to achieve the full transference between source and target domains the metaphor ceases to function properly, by definition.
 The interface metaphor fails to achieve motivation.
-The material realities of the metaphor are not simply missing, they are misrepresented.
-The analogy between discarding paper and erasing bits breaks down in the worst possible way.
+The transferred properties are not simply missing in transit, they are manifestly misrepresented.

 ## Mimesis